littlehacker26/hanqing.github.io/_pages/about.md

 Interested research directions
 ======
  - Conduct fundamental research on the memory and reasoning capabilities of large language model (LLMs).
-Explore the relationship between memory and reasoning in LLMs, propose efficient methods to control these modes, and enhance the LLM's performance on memory- and reasoning-intensive tasks.
+We are exploring the relationship between memory and reasoning in LLMs, propose efficient methods to control these modes, and enhance the LLM's performance on memory- and reasoning-intensive tasks.
+Further, we are also committed to exploring more effective and effective reasoning-enhanced LLM training methods based on reinforcement learning.
 (Fundamental Research in Artificial Intelligence)

- - I am exploring research at the intersection of AI and the life sciences with a focus on applying large language model (LLM) technology to biological and medical domains.
-For example, my work includes developing LLM-based models for the early warning and diagnosis of animal diseases, leveraging physiological indicators and genetic sequences.
-(AI4Science)

  - Identify efficient and essential methods for developing domain-specific LLMs, with a focus on animal sciences.
 My primary interests lie in the following sub-areas: (1) Data synthesis techniques using general-purpose LLMs to train domain-specific Small Language Models (SLMs)   (2) Mechanisms of interaction between domain-specific SLMs and general LLMs, aiming to adapt the capabilities of general models to specialized domains at minimal cost.
 (3) Develop LLM agents tailored for domain-specific AI applications.
 For example, create an intelligent assessment agent to address challenges in livestock farming, offering management insights and optimization suggestions for the farm.

+ - I am exploring research at the intersection of AI and the life sciences with a focus on applying large language model (LLM) technology to biological and medical domains.
+For example, my work includes developing LLM-based models for the early warning and diagnosis of animal diseases, leveraging physiological indicators and genetic sequences.
+(AI4Science)